1. MORNING HAS BROKEN

 And once or twice will come to mind a sultry smile they left behind

 (The distant past - a tepid trace - another time, another place),

 Reflected in a death grimace that paints a frightened withered face.

-And on they trudge through guilt and gloom to track their own and other’s doom
+And on they trek through guilt and gloom to track their own and other’s doom

-And soon they’ll paint another pool with blood of other beings who’ll
+And soon they’ll grace another pool with blood of other beings who’ll

 Inhale no more the evening airs, unlike the wily Functionaires